marcopchen/Gravity/resources.md

       <a href="http://refer.amex.us/MARCOCnrec?XLINK=MYCP">American Express Premier Rewards Gold</a>
       <br>
         <p>
           This credit card has a sign-up bonus of 25,000 Membership Rewards points.
 The annual fee is $195 and waived for the first year.
+The card gives $100 airline credit and $120 dining credit per year.
         </p>
     </li>
     <li>